BeamMW/docs-gitbook/cli/README.md

 ## Export and import wallet metadata

 If you have previously created a Beam wallet, you can recover your funds by restoring your wallet from your 12-word seed phrase.
-However, your wallet data (transaction history, contacts, addresses) is always stored locally onto your`wallet.db`file.&#x20;
+However, your wallet data (transaction history, contacts, addresses) is always stored locally onto your`wallet.db`file.

 ### Exporting wallet metadata